saptak/envddext/README.md

 - Support for multiple use cases (basic HTTP, TLS termination, traffic splitting)

 ### ⚙️ Gateway Management Tab
-- Create Gateway resources with guided forms
+- Create and delete Gateway resources with guided forms
 - Configure listeners, protocols, and ports
+- Create and delete HTTPRoute resources with advanced routing rules
-- Real-time status monitoring
+- Real-time status monitoring for all resources
-- Visual feedback for resource creation
+- Visual feedback for resource creation and deletion

 ### 🧪 HTTP Testing Tab
 - Built-in HTTP client for testing deployed routes